 So, how are they different?
 Stay tuned!

-WD Elements is excellent for data backups, more stable, and only comes in Black.
-My Passport is great for frequent file transfers, faster, and comes in one of 6 colors.
-My Passport also supports password-protected encryption, but WD Elements is slightly cheaper.
+WD Elements is better for data backups, more stable, and only available in Black.
+My Passport is ideal for frequent file transfers, faster, and comes in variety of colors.
+My Passport also supports password-protected encryption, however WD Elements is slightly cheaper.

-WD My Passport vs Elements are primarily targeted towards Windows computers.
-So, be sure to reformat the drives to use them with Mac or PlayStation.
+WD My Passport or Elements are primarily targeted towards Windows computers.
+So, be sure to reformat the drives if you want to use them with Mac or PlayStation.